FuteLuo/EECS-368-Snake/README.md

   -Due day for this project is Nov.5

-  - I watch the tutorial from this youtube link: https://www.youtube.com/watch?v=Y-v25Aofoq4
+  -I watch the tutorial from this youtube link: https://www.youtube.com/watch?v=Y-v25Aofoq4